-Year Ended
+Fiscal l Year %

-January 1, January 2, %

 (in millions) 2011 2010 Change Change

-Revenues \$ 493.3 \$ 441.0 \$ 52.3 11.9%
+Revenues \$ 491.6 \$ 493.3 \$ (1.7) (0.3)%

-The growth in revenues in fiscal 2010 was due primarily to improvements in the health of our products' end markets and increases in market share.
-Unit volumes of our products increased compared to fiscal 2009 by 2.8%.
-Average selling prices increased during the same period by 9.3%.
+Unit volumes of our products decreased compared to fiscal 2010 by 1.0%.
+Average selling prices increased during the same period by 1.2%.
+The average selling prices of our products may fluctuate significantly from period to period.
 In general, as our products become more mature, we expect to experience decreases in average selling prices.
 We anticipate that newly announced, higher priced, next generation products and product derivatives will offset some of these decreases.